Skip to main content

 Add Entry to the Registry

-To document metadata about your best practice and have your best practice show up in our search page, add a JSON entry to the file data/slim-registry.json within the NASA-AMMOS/slim repository.
-Fill out the following fields in the example below:
+To document metadata about your best practice and ensure that it appears in our search page, you need to add a JSON entry to the data/slim-registry.json file within the NASA-AMMOS/slim repository.
+Here's how you can do it:

 {